Jessica EnevoldSenior Lecturer

 Hello!
 I just came back from a leave of absence (2017 and 2018).

-I am back teaching about 35% and 15 % working on Research money, mainly as Project Manager & Editor for the journal Game Studies, the running of which 2018-2020 is partially funded by a VR Journal Grant, based at Lund University, and partially (2018) by a grant based at Blekinge Institute of Technology, where I am Affiliate Research Faculty.
+I am back teaching about 35% and 15 % working on Research money, mainly as Project Manager & Editor for the journal Game Studies, the running of which 2018-2020 is partially funded by a VR Journal Grant, based at Lund University, and partially by a grant based at Blekinge Institute of Technology, where I am Affiliate Research Faculty.

-Current research projects include the Anthology "What's the Problem in Problem Gaming", that I have co-edited with Anne-Mette Thorhauge and Andreas Gregersen.
-It was published April 2018, as an outcome of our research panels and seminars on the topic in 2016 and 2017 held in Lund and Germany.
+The Anthology "What's the Problem in Problem Gaming", co-edited with Anne-Mette Thorhauge and Andreas Gregersen was published April 2018, as an outcome of our research panels and seminars on the topic in 2016 and 2017 held in Lund and Germany.
 It takes a broad perspective on what usually is called game addiction, and promotes the concept of "problematic gaming" to connote the complexity and nuance of the topic.
 Our "Engaged Ethnography"-methods article also came out in Cultural Analysis in Dec 2019, but they must have had a back-log.
 It has the date 2017!

 Past projects include "Gaming Moms" focused on gaming and play in everyday life; the significance of reality TV outside the realm of the screen and the living room, outreach activities organized under the name of Reality-TV Gameshow The Biggest Loser, such as runs and walks and Gaming for Better and Worse (Program K).

 All my research is feminist in nature and interested in the mobilization (in all its manifestations: social, political, economical, cultural etc...) of female-identified subjects.
 I particularly enjoy finding food for research in popular cultural phenomena like game culture, movies, books, media, tv etc. Health, sustainability, food, recycling and collective transport are also topics close to my heart.
-I have a pre-academic background in alternative health and am a Certified Physical Therapist and in 2016 I became a Certified Intentional Creativity Coach to be able to facilitate personal and professional change in people and groups, using painting as one ingredient.
+I have a pre-academic background in alternative health and am a Certified Physical Therapist and in 2016 I became a Certified Intentional Creativity Teacher and Coach to be able to facilitate personal and professional change in people, groups and organizations, using painting as a significant tool.